Learning the Pareto Front with Hypernetworks: Experiments

 \section{Experiments}

 We evaluate Pareto HyperNetworks (PHNs) on a set of diverse multi-objective problems.
-The experiments show the superiority of PHN over other MOO methods. \revision{We make our source code publicly available at \url{https://github.com/AvivNavon/pareto-hypernetworks}.}
+The experiments show the superiority of PHN over previous MOO methods.
+We make our source code publicly available at: \url{https://github.com/AvivNavon/pareto-hypernetworks}.